-In very simple terms, our neighbourhood plan is:

-- A document that sets out planning policies for the neighbourhood area which will then be used to determine planning applications and other planning decision affecting that area. - Written by us the local community, the people who know and love the area - A powerful tool to ensure that we, the community, get the appropriate types of development in the right place.

-Local people have created this neighbourhood plan, which then allows us to develop planning policies that reflect the priorities of our area and have real statutory weight.

-A neighbourhood plan is an important document with real legal force, therefore, there are certain formal procedures that it must go through.
+- 1. In very simple terms, our neighbourhood plan is: - A document that sets out planning policies for the neighbourhood area which will then be used to determine planning applications and other planning decision affecting that area. - Written by us the local community, the people who know and love the area - A powerful tool to ensure that we, the community, get the appropriate types of development in the right place. - 2.
+Local people have created this neighbourhood plan, which then allows us to develop planning policies that reflect the priorities of our area and have real statutory weight. - 3.
+A neighbourhood plan is an important document with real legal force, therefore, there are certain formal procedures that it must go through. - 4.
 Dinnington St John's Town Council as the 'qualifying body' applied to Rotherham Metropolitan Borough Council (Rotherham MBC) in December 2015 to prepare a neighbourhood plan for Dinnington St John's.
 The parish was designated as a Neighbourhood Plan Area in July 2016.
-However, Dinnington St John's Parish Neighbourhood Plan (hereafter referred to as 'the Plan') is not the Town Council's plan, It is the local community's plan and as such must be endorsed by a local referendum, which requires a 'yes' vote of 50% or more of those who vote.

-Before any referendum is held, the draft Plan has to be consulted on, amended as necessary, the submitted plan scrutinised by an Independent Examiner and any recommended changes made.
-A 'yes' vote means the Plan can then be formally 'made' by Rotherham MBC, who have to use it when making planning and other decisions that affect our parish.

-The designated Neighbourhood Plan Area is defined by the Dinnington St John's Town Council Parish boundary, as outlined in Figure 1.

-Covering the period from 2016 to 2028, the Plan is informed by extensive research and influenced by robust community engagement and provides a plan for the future of Dinnington and targeted action as to how this might be achieved.
+However, Dinnington St John's Parish Neighbourhood Plan (hereafter referred to as 'the Plan') is not the Town Council's plan, It is the local community's plan and as such must be endorsed by a local referendum, which requires a 'yes' vote of 50% or more of those who vote. - 5.
+A 'yes' vote means the Plan can then be formally 'made' by Rotherham MBC, who have to use it when making planning and other decisions that affect our parish. - 6.
+The designated Neighbourhood Plan Area is defined by the Dinnington St John's Town Council Parish boundary, as outlined in Figure 1. - Covering the period from 2016 to 2028, the Plan is informed by extensive research and influenced by robust community engagement and provides a plan for the future of Dinnington and targeted action as to how this might be achieved.

-&lt;sup>1 References to 'Dinnington St. John's, 'Dinnington' and 'The Parish' in this document denote the Parish of Dinnington St John's unless otherwise indicated.
+&lt;sup>1The terms Dinnington, Dinnington St John's and Parish are all used interchangeably.
+They all relate to Dinnington St John's Parish unless indicated otherwise.